 Although our guide will maintain its focus on common nouns, we may contrast them with other noun types in some of the examples we will provide here.
 We will do this as a way to cement the differences in noun classification in the minds of our readers.
 This guide should serve as a helpful resource to teachers, and we intend for it to be useful to many students at the middle and high school educational levels.
 Further, we will use simple yet concrete examples to help ESL learners understand what these kinds of nouns are, particularly as they will have the same concepts in their own languages.

 For the most part, anything that does not have a proper name or title is something you can put in the common category of nouns.
 As an example, consider some of the familial relationships that you might have.
 If you have an aunt or uncle, you could refer to them in speech or writing as my aunt or my uncle.
 As you write this out, you would use the general, lowercase version of the noun to denote who this person is, and this is a common noun example in action.
-You’re using the lowercase here because, although you are referring to a specific person, you are not doing so by name or title directly.
+You’re using the lowercase here because, although you are referring to a specific person, you are not directly doing so by name or title.
 In contrast, you could capitalize the title if you wanted to say that Aunt Edna and Uncle Roger are coming over to the house today.
-The noun has now changed its form, and it is no longer common.
+The noun has now changed its form and is no longer common.

 Yes, we can divide nouns into several subcategories for learning purposes.
 While proper and common are two areas that you might see as the main types of nouns, you can further divide them.
 Some examples of common nouns that you can put into different groups include countable, uncountable, abstract, concrete, and collective nouns for groups.
-It is important to note that some nouns in any of these classifications could serve as nouns that are not common, too.
+It is important to note that some nouns in any of these classifications could also serve as nouns that are not common.

 To dig a little deeper, consider the words crab and tea.
 One is countable, but you can't count the other one.
 However, they are both still common noun examples that you would simply put in their own subcategories.
 The same is true for words like office or anger.
 Both of these words express concrete and abstract things, respectively, but they are still an expression of general rather than specific nouns.